-- (a) If a lawyer has a single prior record of discipline, the sanction must be greater than the previously imposed sanction unless the prior discipline was so remote in time and the previous misconduct was not serious enough that imposing greater discipline would be manifestly unjust. - (b) If a lawyer has two or more prior records of discipline, disbarment is appropriate in the following circumstances, unless the most compelling mitigating circumstances clearly predominate or the misconduct underlying the prior discipline occurred during the same time period as the current misconduct: - 1.
+- (a) If a licensed paraprofessional has a single prior record of discipline, the sanction must be greater than the previously imposed sanction unless the prior discipline was so remote in time and the previous misconduct was not serious enough that imposing greater discipline would be manifestly unjust. - (b) If a licensed paraprofessional has two or more prior records of discipline, license revocation is appropriate in the following circumstances, unless the most compelling mitigating circumstances clearly predominate or the misconduct underlying the prior discipline occurred during the same time period as the current misconduct: - 1.
 Actual suspension was ordered in any one of the prior disciplinary matters; - 2.
 The prior disciplinary matters coupled with the current record demonstrate a pattern of misconduct; or - 3.
-The prior disciplinary matters coupled with the current record demonstrate the lawyer's unwillingness or inability to conform to ethical responsibilities.

-- (c) Sanctions may be imposed, including disbarment, even if a lawyer has no prior record of discipline. - Eff.
-January 1, 2014.
+The prior disciplinary matters coupled with the current record demonstrate the licensed paraprofessional's unwillingness or inability to conform to ethical responsibilities. - (c) Sanctions may be imposed, including license revocation, even if a licensed paraprofessional has no prior record of discipline.

-PART B. SANCTIONS FOR SPECIFIC MISCONDUCT1
+PART B. SANCTIONS FOR SPECIFIC MISCONDUCT